Green Screen Editing: A Step-by Step Guide

-Green screen editing is a visual effect technique that lets you replace one background with another.
+Green screen editing or chroma key is a visual effect technique that lets you replace one background.
 Video editors can layer or composite two images or videos on top of one another.
 As a result, they transport actors from a green screen to different cities, planets, or universes.

 Green screen editing is a skill that takes some time and practice.
 If you’re struggling to create realistic visual effects, we are here to assist you.
 Our step-by-step guide ensures that you’ll know how to edit green screen video in no time.